 \end{theorem} The proof is deferred to Appendix~\ref{proof.non.smooth}.
-This result serves as a sanity-check by showing that our strategy allows to recover the approximate full conformal prediction region earlier developed by \citet{ndiaye2022stable} and called stable conformal.
+This result serves as a sanity-check by showing that our strategy allows to recover the approximate full-conformal prediction-region earlier developed by \citet{ndiaye2022stable} and called stable conformal.
 This approximation tightens as $n$ grows at a rate which depends on the reproducing kernel as well as distributional assumptions on the $X_i$s.
 For instance, if $\lambda$ is fixed and if the kernel is bounded then the rate would be $O\paren{n^{-1}}$.
-If the kernel is not bounded, then assuming $\kappa_{\mathcal{H}}(X_i,\cdot) \in\mathcal{H}$ is a sub-Gaussian random variable would lead to a rate $O(\log(n)/n$) due to the maximum over $n$ sub-Gaussian variables.
+If the kernel is not bounded, then assuming $\kappa_{\mathcal{H}}(X_i,\bullet) \in\mathcal{H}$ is a sub-Gaussian random variable would lead to a rate $O(\log(n)/n$) due to the maximum over $n$ sub-Gaussian variables.

-\begin{corollary} With the same notations and assumptions as Theorem~\ref{thm.non.smooth}, let us further assume that there exists a constant $c \in \paren{0, +\infty}$ such that the conditional density $p(\cdot|D, X_{n+1}) : \mathcal{Y} \to \mathbb{R}_+$, is bounded from above by $c$, and that the non-conformity scores $S_{D^{Y_{n+1}}} \paren{X_1, Y_1}$, $\ldots$, $S_{D^{Y_{n+1}}} \paren{X_{n+1}, Y_{n+1}}$ are almost surely distinct.
-Then the coverage probability of the approximate full conformal prediction region $\ufcprr{,(0)}{\lambda; \alpha}$ satisfies that { } \end{corollary} The proof ispostponed to Appendix~\ref{proof.cor.non.smooth}.
-When the conditional density $p(\cdot|D, X_{n+1})$ is bounded by $c$, \citet{barber2021predictive} used a related stability bound~$\epsilon$ \citep{bousquet2002stability} to bound the thickness of the Jackknife+ prediction region by $4\epsilon$, which results in a more conservative lower bound on the coverage that is, $1 - \alpha - 4c\epsilon$ (compared to the previous $1 - 2\alpha$ in Equation~\eqref{eq.cov.jack}).
-By contrast, our full conformal prediction region approximation directly ensures the desired control of $1 - \alpha$.
+\begin{corollary} With the same notations and assumptions as Theorem~\ref{thm.non.smooth}, let us further assume that there exists a constant $c \in \paren{0, +\infty}$ such that the conditional density $p(\bullet|D, X_{n+1}) : \mathcal{Y} \to \mathbb{R}_+$, is bounded from above by $c$, and that the non-conformity scores $S_{D^{Y_{n+1}}} \paren{X_1, Y_1}$, $\ldots$, $S_{D^{Y_{n+1}}} \paren{X_{n+1}, Y_{n+1}}$ are almost-surely distinct.
+Then the coverage-probability of the approximate full-conformal prediction-region $\ufcprr{,(0)}{\lambda; \alpha}$ satisfies that { } \end{corollary} The proof is postponed to Appendix~\ref{proof.cor.non.smooth}.
+When the conditional density $p(\bullet|D, X_{n+1})$ is bounded by $c$, \citet{barber2021predictive} used a related stability-bound~$\epsilon$ \citep{bousquet2002stability} to bound the thickness of the Jackknife+ prediction-region by $4\epsilon$, which results in a more conservative lower bound on the coverage that is, $1 - \alpha - 4c\epsilon$ (compared to the previous $1 - 2\alpha$ in Eq.~\ref{eq.cov.jack}).
+By contrast, our full-conformal prediction-region approximation directly ensures the desired control of $1 - \alpha$.